Sam Kerr: 2019 FIFA Women's World Cup, France

 In February 2019, Kerr was named captain of the Matildas by newly appointed head coach Ante Milicic.
 Two months later, she was one of five nominees for the BBC Women's Footballer of the Year award.
 During the team's first group stage match at the 2019 FIFA Women's World Cup in France, she opened up an early lead against Italy after scoring a goal off a penalty kick rebound, though Australia ultimately lost 2–1 in stoppage time.
-Kerr's goal was her first at a World Cup tournament and she celebrated by punching the corner flag to honor Tim Cahill, the all-time leading goalscorer for the Socceroos.
-During the team's second group stage match against Brazil, though Kerr was in an offside position when Monica Hickmann Alves headed the ball into her own goal, the video assistant referee (VAR) deemed that Kerr wasn't interfering and the goal was counted for Australia.
+Kerr's goal was her first at a World Cup tournament and she celebrated by punching the corner flag to honour Tim Cahill, the all-time leading goalscorer for the Socceroos.
+During the team's second group stage match against Brazil, though Kerr was in an offside position when Monica Hickmann Alves headed the ball into her own goal, the video assistant referee (VAR) deemed that Kerr was not interfering and the goal was counted for Australia.
 Australia won 3–2.
 Kerr scored four goals in the team's 4–1 win against Jamaica and was named Player of the Match.
-She is the first Australian footballer — male or female — to score a hat-trick at a World Cup tournament and the tenth footballer to score four goals.
+She is the first Australian player to score a hat-trick at a World Cup tournament and the tenth player to score four goals.
 Australia finished second in their group and advanced to the knockout stage where they were defeated by Norway in a penalty shoot-out.
 Kerr's five goals at the tournament ranked fourth highest behind Ellen White of England and Americans Alex Morgan and Megan Rapinoe, who all scored six.